-Mouth rot can be deadly for Leopard Geckos.
-It’s important to catch it early and begin treatment immediately.
+Mouth rot in Leopard geckos can be deadly if left untreated.
+It’s important to catch it early and begin treatment immediately as prescribed by a Veterinarian.

 In this guide, you’ll learn: